PyruzJanbaaz/llm-fundamentals/en/00-introduction-to-core-concepts.md

 ---

-## Core Concept 12 — What is a Feed-Forward Network?
+## What is a Feed-Forward Network?

 After Self-Attention, each Transformer layer includes a small neural network called a Feed-Forward Network (FFN).